1-2-3-team/Distributed-Computing-Project/README.md

 ## Methodology

-We create a program that calcultates the slant of a tweet through [TextBlop](https://medium.com/red-buffer/sentiment-analysis-let-textblob-do-all-the-work-9927d803d137) and it returns if the tweet is strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative.
+We create a program that calcultates the slant of a tweet through [TextBlop](https://medium.com/red-buffer/sentiment-analysis-let-textblob-do-all-the-work-9927d803d137) and it returns if the tweet is strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative. <br>

 TextBlop provides us numeric values for polarity and subjectivity.
 Polarity describes how much a text is positive or negative, whereas subjectivity describes how much a text is objective or subjective.
+For this, TextBlob uses a process defined in [_text.py](https://github.com/sloria/TextBlob/blob/eb08c120d364e908646731d60b4e4c6c1712ff63/textblob/_text.py) and each word in the lexicon is scored as follows: <br>

+1. polarity: negative vs. positive (-1.0 → +1.0)
+2. subjectivity: objective vs. subjective (+0.0 → +1.0)
+3. intensity: modifies next word? (x0.5 → x0.2)

 ## Results